leeyjoanna/mastermind-game/README.md

 User plays against computer to try and guess combination of randomly generated digits between 0-7.\
 Feedback provided: number of correct digits, number of tries.\
-Optional feedback: log of each attempt and number of correct digits.
+Optional feedback: log of each attempt and number of correct digits.\
+Accessibility consideration: entire gameplay can be done with keyboard only, `enter` to press buttons and `space` to select from radio buttons

 ## Customizations